 Move on to stocking your baking pantry.
 When it comes to using traditional baking items, most will not meet the low carb standard.
 This is where low carb flours have to take the place of regular wheat flour.

-Notice, I did not say gluten free.
-Not all gluten free flours are low carb.
+Notice, I did not say gluten-free.
+This is because not all gluten-free flours are low carb.
 In fact, many are made with potato or rice starch, which are extremely high in carbs.
 The lesson here is to remember to read your labels carefully.